 Placing Parameter Set Directives

-Place a directive of this type by choosing the Place » Directives » Parameter Set command from the main menu, or when right-clicking within the workspace.
+Place a directive of this type by choosing the Place » Directives » Parameter Set command from the main menu, or when right-clicking within the design space.
 When placing a default parameter set directive, there will be no existing parameters.
-A parameter set is a design directive that allows design specifications to be associated to a net-type object within a schematic design.
+A parameter set is a design directive that allows design specifications to be associated with a net-type object within a schematic design.
 For example, use a parameter set to declare two nets to be members of a differential pair.
 It is the presence of specifically named parameters in the parameter set that the software uses to determine which design directive you are placing.

 In addition to user-defined parameter directives, a rule-based parameter directive is defined from the Choose Design Rule Type dialog, accessible from the parameter's associated Properties panel mode.
 Access involves the following:

 - Press Tab before placing the Parameter Set or double-click an already placed Parameter Set directive to display the Parameter Set mode of the Properties panel.

 - Next, click the Add button in the Parameters section of the Parameter Set mode of the Properties panel and choose Rule from the drop-down to select a rule from the Choose Design Rule Type dialog.

 Use the Choose Design Rule Type dialog to choose the rule that you wish to add as a rule parameter to the directive.
 Double-clicking on a rule type will give you access to the relevant Edit PCB Rule (From Schematic) dialog in which you can define the constraints for the rule.

 The entry for the Parameters region will be the rule type chosen, along with the specified constraints.
 The following image illustrates the defined width constraint rule parameters for a Parameter Set directive.
 To display the rule within the design space, click the visibility () icon within the Rules region.